Objective E6: Increase Awareness Among Residents and Stakeholders of the City’s Environmental Programs, Policies and Initiatives

 As part of the Environmental Attitudes Survey, a question was posed to each participant to gauge their knowledge of existing environmental programs and services offered by the City of Windsor.

 The success of any environmental program will be closely tied to the level of knowledge and understanding by the community.
-For example, if you are not aware of a program, how do you participate?
+If you are not aware of a program, how do you participate?

 The information obtained from this question is very useful as it allows us to understand how effectively we are communicating to the residents about such programs.